Evidence

 The phonics reading app implements systematic synthetic phonics in the sequence mandated by the Queensland Reading Commitment.
 It presents stimuli using the simple-view framework — decoding tasks (read letters, read words, read sentences) and encoding tasks (write letters, write words, write sentences).
 The interface is designed around cognitive load principles: one item, one task, one card.
 The session data feeds back into the next session's content generation, enabling responsive teaching at the individual child level.

 The feedback platform implements Hattie's feedback research at classroom scale.
 Teachers define success criteria using their own rubric — anchoring feedback to the specific criteria Hattie identifies as essential.
 The system generates specific strengths and next-steps for each student's work.
 The enactment tracking — did the student act on the previous next-step? — addresses one of the most consistent gaps in educational feedback: knowing whether it was used.
-The teacher dashboard surfaces the three most common patterns, enabling responsive whole-class instruction.
+The teacher dashboard surfaces the three most common lesson themes, enabling responsive whole-class instruction.

 Which specific study?
 What effect size?
 How does it translate to this product?
 IndiLearn can answer all three questions for every major design decision.
 If an edtech vendor claims to be "evidence-based" but cannot answer these questions specifically, treat the claim with appropriate scepticism.